ntnhut/LeetSolve/docs/source/Stack/08_STR_682_Baseball_Game_int.md

 30
 27
 ```

-### Code explanation

-1. The code uses a stack data structure, represented by the `vector<int> stk`, to keep track of the points earned in each round.

-2. The code iterates through each operation in the `ops` vector.

-   - If the current operation is `"C"` (cancel), the code pops the last valid round's score from the stack.
-This effectively removes the most recent round's score.

-   - If the current operation is `"D"` (double), the code calculates the score for the current round by doubling the score of the previous round.
-It pushes this doubled score onto the stack.

-   - If the current operation is `"+"` (addition), the code calculates the score for the current round by adding the scores of the last two valid rounds.
-It pushes this sum onto the stack.

-   - If the current operation is not `"C"`, `"D"`, or `"+"`, it is assumed to be a valid integer string representing the score of a round.
-The code converts this string to an integer using `stoi(s)` and pushes the integer score onto the stack.

-3. After processing all the operations, the code calculates the final sum of valid points by using the `accumulate` function.
-It sums all the elements in the `stk` vector, starting from the beginning (0 as the initial sum).
-The code returns the final sum as the result.

-In summary, this code simulates the baseball game by processing each round's operation and maintaining a stack of valid points.
+This solution simulates the baseball game by processing each round's operation and maintaining a stack of valid points.
 It accurately calculates the final sum of valid points based on the given operations.

 ### Complexity
 * Runtime: `O(N)`, where `N = ops.length`.